learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ## Deliverables

 Fork this repository.
-Deliver your solution in the master branch.
+Get the tests to pass, submit a pull request.
+You know the drill. :)

 ## Instructions